 Vancouver LOCAL Recommendations – 5 Best Cafes in Vancouver:

 We true Vancouver locals always enjoy a good cup of coffee.
 There are cafes in every corner of Vancouver.
 Everyone one of them are great in their right but when you want to find the best “MUST-try” cafes in Vancouver, here’s where you look.
 We’ve highlighted these establishments for their interior experience and phenomenal Vancouver coffee.
-These are also some of the best cafes in Vancouver to stick back, enjoy a good cup of Americano, and dive into a book, paperwork, or let your mind wander.
-(If you’re privileged enough, make sure to visit them for your daily coffee runs…only if you appreciate luxury for a small price. $2.75 is a nominal cost for such enjoyment and the productivity from a good cup of coffee. (not to forget, the hipster vibes – who knows you may be more creative at work?)
+These are also some of the best cafes in Vancouver to sit-back, enjoy a good cup of Americano, and dive into a book, paperwork, or let your mind wander.
+If you’re privileged enough to be around the area regularly, make sure to visit them for your daily coffee runs…only if you appreciate luxury for a small price. $2.75 is a nominal cost for such enjoyment and the productivity from a good cup of coffee. (not to forget, the hipster vibes – who knows you may be more creative at work?)

-Here are VancityAsks‘ TOP 5 picks for the best cafes in Vancouver to try (subject to improvements and updates).
-If you’re a local, it would be a shame not to try these local cafes.
-If you’re a tourist, experience a local’s unique appreciation for good Vancouver coffee.
+Here are VancityAsks‘ TOP 5 recommendations for the best cafes in Vancouver to try (subject to improvements and updates).
+If you’re a local, it would be a shame not to try these local Vancouver cafes.
+If you’re a tourist, experience a local’s unique appreciation for good Vancouver coffee at the best of the best – the best cafes in Vancouver, BC.
 You can understand a lot about a city by their food scene; some of these cafes are also conveniently located near tourist attractions, points of interest, or neighborhoods hence you’ll find a few cafe stops recommended in 48 hours tourists itinerary.
 (Some activity ideas if you’re visiting Vancouver for a brief lay-over upon arriving in Canada.
 Itinerary assumes you arrive on an international flight in the morning/afternoon however you can easily adjust the schedule to your time of arrival and cherry pick your choice of activities.
-The activities plan are fairly economical; we’ve tried to incorporate as much of a local experience as much as possible to provide a solid insight to Vancouver added with your typical touristy activities.)
+The activities plan are fairly economical; we’ve tried to incorporate as much of a local experience, as much as possible to provide a solid insight to Vancouver, BC… added with your typical touristy activities.
+Blah.)

-It was a difficult decision trying to find the best cafes in Vancouver as there are no lack of good Vancouver coffee and cafes but we believe these are absolutely the top 5 MUST try coffee/cafes to try…especially if you’re around the area.
+It was a difficult decision trying to find the best cafes in Vancouver as there are no lack of good Vancouver coffee and cafes, but we believe these are absolutely the top 5 MUST-try cafes in Vancouver… especially if you’re around the area.

-Here are some of the BEST cafes in Vancouver:
+Here are the 5 BEST cafes in Vancouver:

 Revolver Cafe baristas can frequently be found wearing a beanie.